-It is so very fun to get to pour over gorgeous weddings day in and day out
+It is so very fun to get to pore over gorgeous weddings!

 But what is even more fun is when one of those weddings happens to be someone near and dear and this wedding is just that.

 Not only is it so very cute and filled with Mexico goodness but it also is celebrating the love of my friend Erin and her husband Damien.
 These two are so sweet and have such a great love story, I am more than elated to get to share their special day with you readers.
 They celebrated in style at a gorgeous villa overlooking the beach and it was all captured by the lovely Michelle Turner.
 I know they say what happens in Mexico, stays in Mexico but not this time.
 These images are meant to be shared.
 Enjoy and congrats Mr. and Mrs. Vanderburg!
 We wish you a lifetime of happiness.

 Damien and I met on a sunny Sunday afternoon at a quaint San Diego outdoor cafe, called Cafe 976.
 I was reading and love the sun, so i kept moving tables to stay out of the shade.
 As the hours passed by, i moved about 5 tables, always moving towards Damien.
 After several hours, his was the only table left in the sun, and Damien asked me to join him…

 Our coordinator incorporated this into our wedding night by transforming one of the rooms in the villa and recreating Cafe 976 as a flaming coffee bar that entertained guests with amazing tricks and delicious, intoxicating coffee drinks.